jrihon/thesis/chapters/00_chapter/00_section_01.typ

 ==== ... as genetic biopolymers

 DNA monomers (@fig-centraldogma A.) are chained together to form the biopolymer that contain our genetic information.
-These DNA strands are neatly stored in the nucleus of the cell and only specific enzymes are allowed access to read and process them.
+These DNA strands are neatly stored in the nucleus of our cells and only specific enzymes are allowed access to read and process them.
 Processing and using this information has been formalised as the _Central Dogma of Biology_ (@fig-centraldogma B.).

 Cells have a way of stably transferring the genetic code to their offspring.
-When a cell is at the end of its lifetime, it readies itself to divide into two equal parts (_mitosis_).
+When a cell is signalled to multiply, it readies itself to divide into two equal parts (_mitosis_).
 To make sure that the genetic information is not lost, it makes copies (_replication_) of the DNA strands so that both daughter cells receive a copy of this data upon cell division.
 Important to note is the 5_'_ $arrow.r$ 3_'_ direction of the backbone here.
 When enzymes synthesise a new strand, nucleotide molecules are appended in this direction.
 Often, this direction is referred to as the _leading_ strand, while the _complementary_ strand follows the 3_'_ $arrow.r$ 5_'_ direction.
 //This is done by DNA processing enzymes that retrieve the stored helices and expose the genetic information for replication.
 #let content-dogma = [